chef/automate/components/docs-chef-io/content/automate/ha_aws_deploy_steps.md

 {{< warning >}}

-- PLEASE DONOT MODIFY THE WORKSPACE PATH it should always be "/hab/a2_deploy_workspace"
+- PLEASE DO NOT MODIFY THE WORKSPACE PATH it should always be "/hab/a2_deploy_workspace"
 - We currently don't support AD managed users in nodes.
 We only support local linux users.
 - If you have configured sudo password for the user, then you need to create an environment variable `sudo_password` and set the password as the value of the variable.
 Example: `export sudo_password=<password>`.
 And then run all sudo commands with `sudo -E or --preserve-env` option.
 Example: `sudo -E ./chef-automate deploy config.toml --airgap-bundle automate.aib`.
 This is required for the `chef-automate` CLI to run the commands with sudo privileges.
 Please refer [this](/automate/ha_sudo_password/) for details.